 Auto racing has been popular since the creation of the automobile.
-Humans have always had a fascination with speed, from the ancient Olympic Games and foot and chariot races, to the advent of horse racing, to the creation of the first auto races.
+Humans have always been fascinated with speed, from the ancient Olympic Games and foot and chariot races to the advent of horse racing to the creation of the first auto races.

 There are several different kinds of auto racing, and the major formats include:

-Below we outline each format of racing, including the kind of car in each race, how long each race is, distinguishing characteristics of each kind of racing, and where you can find coverage and races of each format.
+Below we outline each racing format, including the kind of car in each race, how long each race is, distinguishing characteristics of each kind of racing, and where you can find coverage and races of each format.
 Let’s take a closer look!

-Open-Wheel Racing is a type of auto racing where the wheels are located outside of the car’s body, uncovered.
-Open-Wheel cars are also characterized by having their engines in the back of the car.
-The two most recognizable open-wheel racing circuits are Formula One and IndyCar, which also happen to be two of the world’s most popular racing circuits.
+Open-wheel racing is a type of auto racing where the wheels are uncovered outside the car’s body.
+Open-wheel cars are also characterized by having their engines in the back of the car.
+The two most recognizable open-wheel racing series are Formula 1 and IndyCar, which also happen to be two of the world’s most popular racing series.

-Open-Wheel races take place across the world, and tracks are not uniform (unlike NASCAR, where almost every race track is an exact oval).
+Open-wheel races take place worldwide, and tracks are not uniform (unlike NASCAR, where almost every race track is an oval).
 F1 cars clock in with an average racing speed of 120 mph, though they can reach over 200 mph.

-Cars are characterized by their normal (or “stock”) appearances, but make no mistake, they can go very, very fast.
-Modifications made to the engine and the interior enable stock cars to travel at averages of 200 mph, in tight quarters and on banked turns.
+Cars are characterized by their normal (or “stock”) appearances, but make no mistake, they can go very fast.
+The race cars used in stock car racing are, in fact, purpose-built race cars able to travel at speeds over 200 mph.

 While NASCAR is the most obvious example of stock racing, smaller amateur races happen all over the United States.

-Sports car racing differs from both open-wheel and stock racing in that the cars are always derived from production-level cars.
-There are two kinds of sports cars, called “Grand Tourers” (GT for short), two-seated vehicles built by companies like Porsche, Ford, or Ferrari, and Prototype Cars, which can be one-seated and look sleeker than the average GT.
+Sports car racing differs from open-wheel and stock racing because the cars are always derived from production-level cars.
+There are two kinds of sports cars: one called “Grand Tourers” (GT for short), two-seat vehicles built by companies like Porsche, Ford, or Ferrari; and Prototype Cars, which can be one-seated and look sleeker than the average GT.

-Everyone has seen the videos of crazy-looking cars blasting off of the starting line and driving for less than half a mile at super-fast speeds.
-Everyone’s seen the parachutes eject from the back of the car as it crosses the finish line, in an effort to slow down.
+Everyone has seen the videos of ostentatious race cars blasting off the starting line and driving for less than half a mile at super-fast speeds.
+Everyone’s seen the parachutes eject from the back of the car as it crosses the finish line in an effort to slow down.
 That’s drag racing.

-Cars can vary widely in their design, with hundreds of classifications existing in the sport.
-Drag racing has so many different formats that basically any car can find its way to a drag race.
+Cars can vary widely in design, with hundreds of classifications in the sport.
+Drag racing has so many formats that almost any car can find its way to a drag race.

-Driven in 1 v.
-1 races, cars start off next to each other and proceed along parallel and straight tracks that are about a quarter mile in length.
+Driven in head-to-head races, cars start next to each other and proceed along parallel and straight tracks a quarter mile in length.
 In big tournaments, races are run elimination-style.
 Drag races are all about acceleration, seeing who can reach top speed in the least amount of time.

-Kart racing is often the entry point for many of the world’s best racers, from NASCAR stars like Jeff Gordon to Formula One legends like Ayrton Senna.
+Kart racing is often the entry point for many of the world’s best racers, from NASCAR stars like Jeff Gordon to Formula 1 legends like Ayrton Senna.
 Racers drive in small, 100-pound open-wheel karts made with only a small tube chassis and an engine.
-Despite their slim appearance, they perform exceptionally well and are therefore a great and exciting vehicle for races.
+Despite their diminutive appearance, karts perform exceptionally well and are therefore a great and exciting vehicle for races.

-Cars are typically production-model cars, but built or redesigned with modifications to improve racing performance.
-Races are driven either on closed road courses or on off-road courses.
-Rally racing is most popular in Europe, but has been growing in the United States and the rest of the Americas as well.
+Cars are typically production-model cars built or redesigned with modifications to improve racing performance.
+Races are driven either on closed-road courses or off-road courses.
+Rally racing is most popular in Europe but has been growing in the United States and the rest of the Americas.

-Both IndyCar and Formula are massive open-wheel racing circuits, with big followings and ravenous fans.
+Both IndyCar and Formula 1 are massive open-wheel racing circuits with big followings and ravenous fans.
 However, there are some key differences.
-For instance, while innovation and brand competition has always been a big part of Formula One racing (with teams like MacLaren fighting tooth and nail to make an ever-faster car), IndyCar definitely focuses more on driver skill, with every car using the same chassis.
-This also means that teams spend much more in Formula One racing compared to IndyCar, where budgets can seem miniscule in comparison.
+For instance, while innovation and brand competition have always been a big part of Formula 1 racing (with teams like McLaren and Ferrari fighting to make an ever-faster car), IndyCar focuses more on driver skill with every car using the same chassis.
+This also means that teams spend much more in Formula 1 racing compared to IndyCar, where budgets can seem minuscule in comparison.

-In addition, IndyCar caters to an almost exclusively American market, while Formula One is big in Europe, South America, and parts of the Mediterranean.
+In addition, IndyCar caters to an almost exclusively American market, while Formula 1 is big in Europe, South America, and parts of the Mediterranean.

-In short, because kart racing is cheap!
-Basically every Formula One racer starts with karting.
+In short, many famous race car drivers start with kart racing because it is cheap and accessible.
+Kart racing is also much safer, making it appealing for young children and amateurs.
+Basically every Formula 1 racer starts with karting.
 Ayrton Senna famously got his start racing along the kart circuits in Brazil as a little kid.
-Not to mention that NASCAR drivers like Jeff Gordon often get started racing Quarter-Midgets, kart-like automobiles run on short ovals.
+Not to mention that NASCAR drivers like Jeff Gordon often get started racing Quarter-Midgets, kart-like automobiles that run on short ovals.

-In endurance races like Le Mans, multiple drivers switch off over the course of the day, and attempt to advance as much distance as they can.
+In endurance races like Le Mans, multiple drivers switch off over the course of the day and attempt to advance as much distance as possible.
 In Le Mans, that means almost 5,000 kilometers!